varvanin/evsite/content/works/a-post-with-a-cover.md

 ---
-title: A post with a cover image
+title: A postwork with a cover image
-date: 2019-01-07
 published: true
 tags: ['Markdown', 'Cover Image']
 series: false